Environmental and climate issues

 - CO2-neutral production of selected products

-The key environmental risks derived from Royal Unibrew’s production are unintentional discharge of waste water/chemicals or coolants as well as high CO2 emission due to non-optimal process plant operation.
+The key environmental and climate risks derived from Royal Unibrew’s production are unintentional discharge of waste water/chemicals or coolants as well as high CO2 emission due to non-optimal process plant operation.

 Moreover, there is a risk of local water resources being exploited beyond their capacity.

 Total energy and water consumption in proportion to volume production (hl) is measured on a monthly basis.
 Based on the development in these KPIs, the effect of our environmental work is monitored and our efforts in the individual areas are adjusted.

 The specific energy and water consumption stagnated in 2017 around the same or a marginally lower level than in 2016.
 The specific energy and water consumption stagnated in 2017 around the same or a marginally lower level than in 2016.

 Energy: 78.0 MJ per hectolitre produced corresponding to the 2016 level

 Water: 3.11 hectolitres per hectolitre produced corresponding to a 0.5% reduction from 2016

 In 2017, new and more consumption-efficient bottling units were put into operation in both Denmark and Finland.

 All production units continued their work of replacing old energy sources with new energy-efficient LED light sources in 2017.